solo-fsw/eprime_package_markers/README.md

 2. When sending a pulse first to the LPT port and then to the UsbParMarker, an average difference of 108.3 us (max 150 us) was found when comparing the onset of the pulses and an average difference of 203.3 us (max 350 us) was found when comparing the offset of the pulses (tested with 30 pulses).
 3. When sending pulses as task events, an average difference of 198.3 us (max 250 us) was found when comparing the onset of the pulses and an average difference of 101.7 us (max 150 us) was found when comparing the offset of the pulses (tested with 30 pulses).

-The timing data can be found in the TimingTest folder.
+The timing data can be found in the [TimingTest folder]([url](https://github.com/solo-fsw/eprime_package_markers/tree/main/TimingTest)https://github.com/solo-fsw/eprime_package_markers/tree/main/TimingTest).